C&C 27 Association – About Our Site & Forum

 Familiarize yourself with the contents of the site, particularly Black Arts, which functions as a "how-do-I..."
 FAQ.
 If you have a specific question you need to ask, use the Search function in the Forum to see if people have already answered your questions.
 There are many long, thoughtful answers in our Forum, ready for you to read at your convenience; don't expect people to repeat themselves for you.
 Moreover, if the Forum is dominated by discussions of traveller replacement for two weeks, then you roll in a week later and post a new query about choosing a traveller, you're going to have a hard time regaining a reputation for intelligent participation.

-• you get to go back and edit your posts if need be;
+• you get to go back and edit your posts if you like;

 • you are automatically notified when someone answers your post (original post or answer);

-• you can add an automatic signature line with information about yourself, your boat or your club; and;
+• you can add an automatic signature line with information about yourself, your boat or your club (but keep it simple – see below); and;

 • perhaps most importantly in terms of community we have created here, you are letting people know where you sail, so they can tailor their answers to your location;

-• the only downside is that you will get one (1) e-mail a year encouraging you to join the Association – we absolutely promise your info will never be sold or traded away.
+• the only downside is that you will get one (1) e-mail a year encouraging you to join the Association – we absolutely promise your info will never be sold, traded away or otherwise exposed to the view of spammers.
 (And let's be reasonable here – who would want the names of people who own 30-year-old boats?
 Rolex?
 Aston Martin?
 Only if your other boat is a Swan 80.)

 Readable posts get read and answered.
 Therefore, you ought to...